Article updated on June 10th, 2021

 Digital Green Certificate: The Available Solutions

-Does this mean that each EU member will follow France in developing their own solution?
+Does this mean that each EU member will follow France or Germany in developing their own solution?
+Will they in turn use their existing digitized Health systems to issue the certificates without the need of a COVID-specific solution, just like Spain or Luxembourg are doing?
 Or will they decide to incorporate existing solutions that are being currently tested and used?
-For instance, some of the following solutions which are having high traction and market adoption internationally including:

 - Clear’s Health Pass